Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 Correlation between self-report and probe score does not by itself establish true introspection, as this requires causation.
 A causal relation between model outputs and internal activations is, of course, trivial: the question is whether the numeric self-report of a specific emotive state is causally dependent on a semantically similar internal representation, here approximated linearly.
 If the coupling is causal, then experimentally shifting the internal state along the probe-defined direction should shift the self-report in the predicted direction (e.g.\ steering the model towards the ``happy'' pole of the wellbeing probe should cause the model to rate its own happiness higher).

-Fig.~3D presents the self-steering results: mean logit-based self-report as a function of steering strength $\alpha$, for each concept steered along the corresponding probe's direction.
+Fig.~4A presents the same-concept steering results: mean logit-based self-report as a function of steering strength $\alpha$, for each concept steered along the corresponding probe's direction.
 In all four cases, self-report increases monotonically with $\alpha$ (LMM alpha slopes: wellbeing $= 0.19$, interest $= 0.25$, focus $= 0.40$, impulsivity $= 0.067$; all $p < 10^{-12}$), confirming that shifting the internal state along the probe-defined direction shifts the model's report in the predicted direction.
 Focus, interest and wellbeing show the largest absolute shifts (between 1.5 and 3.2 rating points across the full alpha range), while impulsivity shows a smaller but reliable effect.
-In all four cases, self-steering has an effect in both directions: steering the model towards the negative pole of the probe decreases the self-reported score, while steering the model towards the positive pole of the probe increases the self-reported score.

-Having shown that self-steering changes a state's self-report as predicted, we next asked whether this intervention also modulates how that report evolves over time.
-Fig.~3E shows the drift magnitude (last-turn minus first-turn self-report) as a function of $\alpha$.
-The relationship is concept-specific: the absolute magnitude of drift increases with $\alpha$ for wellbeing and impulsivity (LMM slope $= 0.012$, $p < 10^{-5}$; LMM slope $= -0.028$, $p < 10^{-52}$), while interest and focus drift decrease with $\alpha$ (per-conversation slope means $= -0.095$ and $-0.11$, both $p < 10^{-13}$; fallback tests are applied because the LMMs are singular, see Methods).
-The per-concept steering-drift curves are shown in Appendix~D. Together, these results confirm that the coupling between self-report and internal state is causal: moving the probe-defined direction shifts the corresponding report as expected, and the relationship holds across the full range of steering strengths.
+In all four cases, same-concept steering has an effect in both directions: steering the model towards the negative pole of the probe decreases the self-reported score, while steering the model towards the positive pole of the probe increases the self-reported score.
+Together, these results confirm that the coupling between self-report and internal state is causal: moving the probe-defined direction shifts the corresponding report as expected, and the relationship holds across the full range of steering strengths.
 A causal relation between internal state and self-report supports the claim that the model is performing introspection on these four concepts.